 What are Chat Assignment Rules

-You can auto-assign incoming conversations to team members or teams (Chat Groups) by defining rules based on the content of the message and/or any information about the user or lead which you can track using chat.
+You can auto-assign incoming conversations to team members or teams (Chat Groups) by defining rules based on the content of the message and/or any information about the user or contact which you can track using chat.

 For example, you might have multiple sales teams for different regions or different support teams to handle specific queries.
 With Chat Assignment Rules you can redirect the customer to the right person or team in your company.